 The vicarage of St Stephen used to stand next to the church in Watling Street.
-It was originally the Dower House of the Verulam family and purchased from them by The Rev. Marcus Richard Southwell in 1841 on land owned by Lord Verulam.
+It was re built by The Rev. Marcus Richard Southwell in 1841 on land owned by Lord Verulam.
 In 1921, the vicar, the Rev. Fielding Ould, described exactly what the vicarage and its gardens looked like:

 I can find nothing certain about the date of the house.
 It may be early Georgian.
 Tudor bricks (according to Mr C. Ashdown the antiquarian here) form the base of some of the cellar walls to indicate that there was a much older house on the site.
 The house is in two blocks – the larger of three stories (sic), the smaller of two.
 It consists of the following rooms etc. The Ground floor: – Large entrance hall – large dining room – large drawing room, small garden room and lavatory – kitchen – scullery – servants’ sitting room – larder – pantry – small store room.